Secured Credit Card Australia (2026) — Or Should You Fix Your Credit File First?

 On confirmation of removal (typically 30–90 days), Equifax updates your file within 2–4 weeks.
 With the blocking listing gone, you usually qualify for a mainstream low-limit unsecured card at standard rates — no cash deposit tied up, lower fees, easier upgrade path to higher-limit cards as your history strengthens.

-If the credit provider refuses without proper basis, ACS lodges a formal complaint with the Australian Financial Complaints Authority (AFCA) at no additional cost.
-AFCA determinations are legally binding on credit providers.
+If the credit provider refuses without proper basis, ACS lodges a formal complaint with the external dispute resolution scheme at no additional cost. external dispute resolution determinations are legally binding on credit providers.

 Priya Skipped the Secured Card — Removed an Optus Default Instead, Approved 41 Days Later